-This post will show you exactly how to get paid to play video games.
+This post shows you exactly how to get paid to play computer, smartphone and video games.

 Let’s dive in!